fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 ### Marking the current turn number

-Take the next largest pyramid from the Bank for use in representing the current turn and return a smaller pyramid from the turn markers.
-You can choose any colors that you want to use as the turn markers, but you *must* increase the sizes as the turn number grows larger.
-Any pyramids in use for the turn markers are *not* available for capturing during the turn that they're in use.
+Take the next largest pyramid from the Bank for use in representing the current turn and return a smaller pyramid from the Turn Markers.
+You can choose any colors that you want to use as the Turn Markers, but you *must* increase the sizes as the turn number grows larger.
+Any pyramids in use for the Turn Markers are *not* available for capturing during the turn that they're in use.

-If at any time you need a certain size for a turn marker and there is not one of that size in the Bank then the game ends immediately.
+If at any time you need a certain size for a Turn Marker and there is not one of that size in the Bank then the game ends immediately.

 The pyramids needed for each round are shown below: